 EAGLE SCOUT BOARDS OF REVIEW

-Eagle Scout Boards of Review are held on the second Sunday of each month at 1:30 p.m. at St. Andrew United Methodist Church (3975 N. Hwy 67/Lindbergh, Florissant, MO 63034) unless noted otherwise on the events calendar.
-Contact Eagle Scout Board of Review Chairman Charles Seris at 314-524-6612 to schedule an appointment or for any additional information.
+Eagle Scout Boards of Review are held on the second Sunday of each month at 1:30 p.m. at St. Andrew United Methodist Church (3975 N. Hwy 67/Lindbergh, Florissant, MO 63034) unless noted otherwise on our events calendar.
+Contact Eagle Scout Board of Review Chairman Randy Baumgarth at 314-830-0305 to schedule an appointment or for more info.

 Cub Scout Advancement

 -- On the advancement trail, a Cub Scout progresses from rank to rank.
 The first rank every boy earns is Bobcat; then he strives to earn Tiger, Wolf, Bear, or Webelos ranks depending on his grade.
 His handbook is the best resource for understanding what achievements he can and should work towards.
 A Cub Scout of any age can learn new skills, become a better scholar, learn sportsmanship, and have a lot of fun while also earning recognition through the Academics and Sports Program

 .
 By completing certain requirements in areas that interest him, a Scout can earn belt loops and/or sports pins to wear on his uniform.
 The highest rank in Cub Scouting is the Arrow of Light.
 Earning this prepares a Webelos Scout to become a Boy Scout.
 Learn more on our national site.

 -- Advancement is one of the most important parts of the Boy Scouting program.
 A young man progresses from rank to rank: Scout, Tenderfoot, Second Class, First Class, Star, Life, and Eagle.
 Along the journey he learns life skills through merit badges and service projects.
 Each achievement develops character and builds self confidence.
 Learn more on our national site.